Is It Okay To Work With My Ex, Even If My Boyfriend Objects?

 Yes, our partner may make decisions that make us squirm inside.
-But when you look past your emotional discomfort, what do you find?
-Are their behaviours what I like to call “worthy”?
+But when you look past your emotional discomfort what do you find?
+Are their behaviors what I like to call “worthy”?
 Or are they selfish?

 Sure, my husband being a good dad meant his ex was front and center for a number of years.
 But is it okay for me to make a fuss and ask my man to distance himself from his kid’s well-being?
-That answer is “No”, and if I want to keep him I need to be caught up on my meditation time, so I’m not over-reacting to his good deeds with fear and anxiety.
+That answer is “No”, and if I want to keep him I need to make sure I’m caught up on my meditation minutes so I’m not over-reacting to his good deeds with fear and anxiety.

 So what does working with your ex say about you?
-That you’re ambitious, forward thinking, and able to see opportunities for growth without letting old news get in the way.
+That you’re ambitious, forward-thinking, and able to see opportunities for growth without letting old news get in the way.
 But Kevin does have a valid reason for having negative feelings towards Troy, and you should acknowledge that he’s right about not trusting Troy, even if he should be trusting you.
-But on that front, kudos to you for nixing Troy’s bad behaviour in the bud, and for Troy for listening to what you need in terms of respecting your relationship with Kevin.
+But on that front, kudos to you for nixing Troy’s bad behavior in the bud, and to Troy for listening to what you need in terms of respecting your relationship with Kevin.

 But because the line has been crossed once before, I suggest letting Kevin look at how you’re communicating with Troy any time he wants to.

 Those with nothing to hide, hide nothing.
-Given that the best predictor of future behaviour is past behaviour, letting Kevin see a growing amount of respectful, business-only discourse between you and Troy will help ease his mind.
+Given that the best predictor of future behavior is past behavior, letting Kevin see a growing amount of respectful, business-only discourse between you and Troy will help ease his mind.

 The #1 book for eliminating all fights